jitsi/jibri/README.md

 ### Installation notes
 * Jibri was built on ubuntu 16.04 (Xenial), and has been tested with the pre-built kernel and extra kernel modules (`linux-image-extra-virtual` package).
 Any other distribution or kernel configuration MAY work but has not been tested.
+* (EC2 Users) Running both jitsi-meet and jibri on a t2.micro instance will immediately throw buffer overflow error once streaming begins.
+This installation guide has been tried and tested on a r4.large instance.

 ## Pre-requisites
 ### ALSA and Loopback Device